RSTR: Reducing SpatioTemporal Redundancy in Diffusion Transformers: RSTR

 CFG's computational cost comes from applying guidance uniformly at every denoising timestep.
-Recent empirical studies~\citep{kynkäänniemi2024applyingguidancelimitedinterval} have provided valuable insights showing that guidance can be harmful at extreme noise levels and unnecessary near convergence.
-These pioneering works establish important foundations through interval-based strategies that significantly improve efficiency.
-In this work, we take it one step further and explore if we can find more complex, flexible, and task-specific patterns for CFG.
-We start by replacing the constant guidance scale $w$ with a per-timestep guidance schedule to reformulate Equation \ref{equ: CFG}:
+This \textit{temporal redundancy} arises because guidance matters only at specific steps, yet standard CFG performs dual forward passes at all steps.
+Prior work~\citep{NEURIPS2024_dd540e1c} shows that guidance can be harmful at extreme noise levels and unnecessary near convergence, motivating interval-based strategies.
+We go further and explore whether non-contiguous, task-specific patterns can outperform fixed intervals.
+We start by replacing the constant guidance scale $w$ with a per-timestep schedule to reformulate Equation \ref{equ: CFG}: